totase/level-generation/Assets/Scripts/Spelunky/README.md

 ### Rooms

 The position for each room will be calculated by the `roomHeight` and `roomWidth` variables.
-Ideally these would be set in the room prefabs, for example via a `RoomManager` script.
+Ideally, these would be set in the room prefabs, for example via a `RoomManager` script.

-Note: Since the rooms in this repository is static sprites, editing these variables will produce gaps between each rooms.
+Note: Since the rooms in this repository are static sprites, editing these variables will produce gaps between the rooms.

 ## Demo

-In the demo below, level are generated on a 3x3 grid, with 6x8 rooms.
+In the demo below, levels are generated on a 3x3 grid, with 6x8 rooms.